Ustyurt Nature Reserve: Flora and fauna

-There are 250 species of flora from 163 different genera and families within the reserve, such as cactus, grey sage, feather grass, anabasis-salsa and saltwort.
+There are 250 species of flora from 163 different genera and families within the reserve, such as grey sage, feather grass, anabasis-salsa and saltwort.
 37 of the species come from the family Chenopodiaceae.

 About 44 species of mammal live within the reserve, including many rare animals, such as the Ustyurt mouflon, saiga antelope, jeyran, fox and polecat.
 Wolves and jackals can also be found, along with the weasel and ferret.
 The saiga, Persian gazelle and Ustyurt mouflon are considered to only live around Ustyurt and Mangyshlak.

 In September 2021, wolves, jackals, mountain rams, caracals, and other animals were caught on camera in the Ustyurt Nature Reserve.

 Landscape

-Ustyurt Nature Reserve contains a big variety of landscapes, from steppes and depressions to pillars reaching several hundred metres in height.
-The pillars can be several colours, including pale pink, blue and dazzling white.
-The vast Kenderlisor depression spans the entire length of the reserve, from the southwest to the northeast.
+Ustyurt Nature Reserve contains a variety of landscapes, from steppes and depressions to pillars reaching several hundred metres in height.
+The pillars can be several colours, including pale pink, blue and white.
+The Kenderlisor depression spans the entire length of the reserve, from the southwest to the northeast.
 Shakhr-i-Vazir, an ancient city, also lies in the reserve, along with dozens of Neolithic sites.